 The number of telephone calls we get with the same complaint is unbelievable.
 The “adjuster will not return our phone calls.”
 Many people do not want to hassle with the insurance claim and want some recognition that their claim will be paid and some semblance of fairness.

-Unfortunately, insurance companies for the adverse driver rarely operate on that basis.
+Unfortunately, insurance companies for adverse drivers rarely operate on that basis.
 It is important to understand that this is probably not personal on the adjuster’s part.
 Still, they are overloaded with cases and saddled with a system designed to slow down injury claims and reduce the number of claims.
 The insurance company may not matter whether State Farm, Geico, or another auto insurance provider.

 Here are a few tips for dealing with an adjuster on a car accident claim.